dotnetcore/FlubuCore/README.md

 Flubu is A C# library for building projects and executing deployment scripts using C# code.

+You can find FlubuCore on nuget.
+* .NET Core - search for Dotnet-Flubu' cli tool
+* .NET - search for 'Flubu.Runner'.

 ### Flubu main features / advantages ###

 * Net Core support (works also on linux and macOS).